Album Session Players

 A classically trained composer Sakamoto formed the Yellow Magic Orchestra with Haruomi Hosono and Yukihiro Takahashi in Tokyo 1978; receiving international success in 1980 with the single 'Computer Game'.
 He went onto become one of the most in-demand session players of the 80s and 90s; playing with the likes of Iggy Pop, Brian Wilson, David Sylvian and Robbie Robertson.

-Sakamoto has also released various solo albums to critical acclaim; featuring a mix of western pop with traditional music from Japan, the Middle East and Africa.
-He is also a successful film composer; and actor, with the likes of 'Merry Christmas Mr Lawrence' & 'The Last Emperor' among his credits.
+Sakamoto has released various solo albums to critical acclaim; featuring a mix of western pop with traditional music from Japan, the Middle East and Africa.
+He is also a successful film composer; and actor, with the likes of 'Merry Christmas Mr Lawrence' and 'The Last Emperor' among his credits.
 Sakamoto continues to record, compose and act.
 John Lydon later jokingly referred to him one of his "cast off's".

 External Links: